 1Then I heard a loud voice from the temple saying to the seven angels, “Go and pour out the bowls of the wrath of God on the earth.”

-Second Bowl: The Ocean Will Turn to Blood
+Second Bowl: The Ocean Will Become as Red as Blood

 3 Then the second angel poured out his bowl on the sea, and it became blood as of a dead man; and every living creature in the sea died.